yonatanrozin/BLE-Car/README.md

 # BLE-Car Prototype
-A remote-controlled car operated through Bluetooth LE on an HTML page.
+A remote-controlled car operated through Bluetooth LE from any Bluetooth-enabled computer or mobile device.
-Please visit [my blog](https://wp.nyu.edu/yonatanrozin/ble-car/) for an in-depth look at the programming process!

 ## Introduction